vuepress/vuepress-plugin-blog/docs/README.md

 # @vuepress/plugin-blog

-> Official blog theme for VuePress.
+> Official blog plugin for VuePress.

-Note that this plug-in has been deeply integrated into [@vuepress/theme-blog](https://github.com/ulivz/vuepress-theme-blog).
+Note that this plugin has been deeply integrated into [@vuepress/theme-blog](https://github.com/ulivz/vuepress-theme-blog).

 ## Install